Building An Investment Portfolio

 There’s a lot of people that talk about tax swapping or tax harvesting, but few actually do it.
 Or if they do, they’ll put the focus of that into the fourth quarter.
 However, a large market event (like March last year) could open up that opportunity to be doing some of that swapping some of that harvesting and proactively taking losses while maintaining that exposure through an alternative.
 Taking the loss purely for the fact of taking in that loss is going to be valuable for you later.

 We just did a review for someone who had over 600,000 in a non-qualified account.
 They didn’t sell or make any changes last year, they kept the funds they had, but other people sold the funds, which means the funds had to sell holdings.
-So at the end of the year, they’re getting large 1099s because the fund had to sell positions with large capital gains and that is passed thru to the current fund holders.
 This is where it becomes really inefficient because the larger the account, the bigger the tax.

 That’s the secondary issue that we see with mutual funds.
 First, having the pooled structure in a fund limits your flexibility to utilize either tax harvesting or tax swaps.
-The second issue with mutual funds they get very affected by the redemption and unfortunately for investors, they reap the tax consequences.
 This becomes even more frustrating for new investors who are actually paying for gains that they didn’t even participate in.

 Want to share this blog post?
 Click the links below!